haowjy/morphiclens/_docs/technical/UX-user-flow.md

 **Why this is better**

 * Mirrors **human-in-the-loop segmentation** workflows where users guide a model rather than doing everything manually.
-* Unlike static ImageJ macros, the interaction is *live* and *visual*: click, see model react, recompute measurements.
+* Unlike static ImageJ macros, the interaction is *live* and *visual*: adjust region, see model react, recompute measurements.

 ---